 For example, Boston’s arts service organizations (ASOs) play an important role in supporting the work of artists and nonprofit agencies, and in developing the sector’s cohesion and ability to meet its collaborative needs.
 We have formed a cohort of local ASOs to perform a needs assessment of the arts ecology, map existing program offerings with the needs, identify the gaps and identify appropriate partners to create new programs and approaches.

-In support of another key need articulated in the City’s cultural plan, we invest in the creation of a more “fertile ground” for increased high-quality, contemporary public art within the urban environment.
+In support of another key need articulated in the City’s cultural plan, we invest in the creation of a more “fertile ground” for increased high-quality, contemporary public art within the urban environment in Greater Boston.
+Currently, the Boston Foundation supports several key organizations that drive the local public art ecology as well as new, exciting projects that animate pivotal public spaces.

 Responding to our 2016 report’s finding that Boston has the lowest government funding for the arts per capita among the 10 cities profiled in that research, we invest in advocacy focused on increasing municipal funding for the arts in Boston.